Gabri432/Block-notes-app/readme.md

 ## Project Structure
 ### Directories
-- `block_notes` (main directory):
+- `block_notes` (main directory), which contains:
-  - it contains three '.go' files: 'block_notes.go', 'internal_functions.go' 'internal_functions_test.go';
+  - three '.go' files: 'block_notes.go', 'internal_functions.go' 'pagination.go';
+  - their respective test files;
-  - it also contains the file executable 'block-notes-app.exe', the license and the readme files.
+  - an executable 'block-notes-app.exe', the license and the readme files.

-- `database`:
+- `database`, which contains:
-  - it contains a single file 'posts.json' that will behave like a sort of database holding all of our posts.
+  - file 'posts.json' that will behave like a sort of database holding all of our posts.

 - `templates`:
   - where all of the '.html' files are contained to render our frontend;